 - Red wine- Use a dry red wine that isn't too expensive, but still good enough that you would drink it.
 Cabernet Sauvignon, Burgundy, or Merlot would all be good choices.

-- Whole peeled tomatoes– I like to crush these by hand.
+- Whole peeled tomatoes- They add body to the sauce.
+I like to crush these by hand.

 - Freshly grated Parmesan cheese- For serving

-A lot of slow cookers have a sauté setting which is very handy for browning before slow cooking.
-However, the surface area is not large enough to brown the meat (unless you did it in batches).
-If you try to throw it all in there, your meat will steam and that’s not what we are looking for here.
+A lot of slow cookers have a sauté setting, which is very handy for browning before slow cooking.
+However, the surface area is not large enough to brown the meat (unless you do it in batches).
+If you try to throw it all in there, your meat will steam, and that's not what we are looking for here.

 I just brown everything in a large skillet and then transfer it to the slow cooker.